ulfw/NZBDonkey/README.md

 A more detailed description will be added soon.

 ## Change log
+### v0.3.1
+* Bug fix for: "nzb.password.match is undefined" bug in processNZBfile routine.

 ### v0.3.0
 * Options page: added a test button on the NZBGet, SABnzbd and Synology DownloadStation settings to test the connection with the server.
 * Options page: changed all alerts to modal pop-ups.